It is not necessarily a simple matter to “make” a permissioned chain. With the eris

 Step 1.
 Make (or Get) the Public Keys

 Everyone who interacts with an eris:db blockchain will need to have a properly formated keypair.
-To make a keypair we will use eris keys.
+To make a keypair we will use eris keys

-eris keys usually operates as a signing daemon, but when we use eris keys to create key pairs what we are doing effectively is writing files.
-As is usual with the eris tooling, eris keys is opinionated and will work by default against the following directory: ~/.eris/keys/data.
-When a key pair is created, that key pair will get written into that directory.
+usually operates as a signing daemon, but when we use eris keys to create key pairs what we are doing effectively is writing files.
+As is usual with the eris tooling, eris keys

 When we are using containers, these containers are not built to hold data, but rather are built to hold what is needed to run processes.
 But, if we’re making keypairs, then we definitely want to keep these.

-To accomplish this, we will use use the eris tooling only.
+tooling only.
 First we need to start the eris-keys daemon:

 eris services start keys

-By default, eris is a very “quiet” tool.
+is a very “quiet” tool.
 To check that the keys service started correctly type:

 eris services ls